-During the upcoming COMMUNIA salon, we will be discussing these proposals with Julia Reda (former MEP and project lead at GFF), Viveca Still (Senior Copyright Advisor, Ministry of Culture, Finland), Marco Giorello (Head of Copyright Unit, European Commission) and Tobias Holzmüller (General Counsel, GEMA).
+During the upcoming COMMUNIA salon, we will be discussing these proposals with Felix Reda (former MEP and project lead at GFF), Viveca Still (Senior Copyright Advisor, Ministry of Culture, Finland), Marco Giorello (Head of Copyright Unit, European Commission) and Tobias Holzmüller (General Counsel, GEMA).
 The Salon will be moderated by Alek Tarkowski (COMMUNIA/Open Future).

 The presentations will be followed by an informal question and answer session and concluding remarks by Paul Keller (COMMUNIA/Open Future).

 This event is open for everyone to attend and will be held on Zoom.
 In order to ensure smooth participation we request participants to register beforehand.
 Registered participants will receive login information ahead of the event.